raspberrypilearning/target-practice/en/step_3.md

 The `color()` function expects three numbers: one each for red, green, and blue.

-We used numbers that give traditional archery target colours but you can use whatever colours you like as long as they are different.
+We used numbers that give traditional archery target colours, but you can use whatever colours you like as long as they are different from each other.

 [[[generic-theory-simple-colours]]]